 So here, on my blog, I get the chance to ruminate on things that may relate directly to my books but more likely will be tangential.
 Things that strike my fancy (as a historian) from the news, from book tours.
 And maybe a few observations on historical research drawn from my experiences as a researcher, author, and prof.

-I know it seems tacked on, but I do want to mention that I live near Dayton, Ohio, with my brilliant, beautiful wife, Mary, our twelve-year-old son, Alex, and a dog and two cats.
-[One of the cats is named Spit.
-This is what happens when you let a five-year-old boy name a cat.]
+I know it seems tacked on, but I do want to mention that I live near Dayton, Ohio, with my brilliant, beautiful wife, Mary, our fourteen-year-old son, Alex, a very needy poodle (named Puddin’), and three cats: Spit, Sophia, and Pete.
+Sometimes Pete goes by “Gollum” or “Doofus.”
+Or at least he answers to Doofus, and the name fits him.
+As for Spit – that’s what you get when you let a five-year-old boy name a cat.

 Check out my Facebook page